Magic Weisner: Four-year-old season

-Retirement
+Retirement and death

 At his retirement, Alberts said, "He looks fine but the West Nile virus just damaged all the nerves around his back and hind quarters.
 I am sure he'll be able to have another profession.
 He's at the farm, just trying to get the fitness out of him.
 I've had a couple people contact me about making him a dressage horse.
 He is a beautiful mover and sound and he loves to do anything you ask him to do."

-Magic Weisner lived with Alberts' sister Linda in Pennsylvania until his retirement, with his longtime paddock mate, Bo’s a Ten, to Old Friends in Georgetown, Kentucky in 2020.
+Magic Weisner lived with Alberts' sister Linda in Pennsylvania until his retirement, with his longtime paddock mate, Bo's a Ten, to Old Friends in Georgetown, Kentucky in 2020.

 Alberts died due to complications from a stroke in 2011.
 Her only son, Will (will-at-albertsracing.com), took over her horse business.
-Jazema's last-born filly, Jazema's Ginger (Ginger), by Go For Gin, will be bred in 2012.
+Jazema's last-born filly, Jazema's Ginger (Ginger), by Go For Gin, was bred in 2012.

+Magic Weisner died in July 2026, at the age of 27.